 In June of 2016 I moved to Sweden for a postdoc at the Clinical Epidemiology Division, Department of Medicine, Karolinksa Institutet, Stockholm, led by Prof. Sven Cnattingius, where I focused my research on the effect of maternal chronic illness during pregnancy and outcomes in offspring using national health databases.
 I became an Assistant Professor in this group in January of 2020.

-My current research program aims to understand the role of maternal and paternal chronic illness during pregnancy, and medication use on neurodevelopmental outcomes in offspring.
-Furthermore, I examine neonatal and treatment factors that influences the risk of neurodevelopmental and somatic outcomes in childhood and early adulthood.
+My team aims to understand the role of maternal and paternal chronic illness during pregnancy, and medication use on neurodevelopmental outcomes in offspring.
+Furthermore, we examine neonatal and treatment factors that influences the risk of neurodevelopmental and somatic outcomes in childhood and early adulthood.

 University of British Columbia, PhD in Epidemiology, Dec 2015